DipayanAwsm/NLPAssignment1/README.md

 # NLPAssignment1
 DESC:
-Its Ajax based web application where the search box going to predict the next word Its a Hibernate Ajax Spring MYSQL Based  NLP Application where there is a Search box, it going to Predict the next word.
+Its Ajax based web application where the search box going to predict the next word Its a Hibernate Ajax Spring, MYSQL Based  NLP Application where there is a Search box, It's going to Predict the next word.
+Hadoop is to handle huge ammunt of data.
 ==============================================================================================
 Requirements:
 Its developped in